squarecrow/video-thumbs-process/vid-th-synfig/README.md

-Under some conditions it may save a lot of time and confusion with batch image writing, under others it may just waste more time and add confusionn and frustration.
+Under some conditions it may save a lot of time and confusion with batch image writing, under others it may just waste more time and add confusion and frustration.

 Beginners should avoid using it on critical deadlines or projects.

 This is far from the only program out there that can be repurposed for this.
 There may be others that you will be more familiar or comfortable with.
-This is one the real points; finding new (sometimes strange) ways to render sequences of images with multiple forms of visual media in batch.
+This is one of the real points; finding new (sometimes strange) ways to render sequences of images with multiple forms of visual media in batch.